Women’s marches to draw thousands on 50th anniversary of Roe

 “We are going to where the fight is, and that is at the state level,” reads the website for the Women’s March.
 The group has dubbed this year’s rallies “Bigger than Roe.”

-The main march will be held in Madison, Wisconsin, where upcoming state Supreme Court elections could determine the balance of power on the court and future of abortion rights in the state.
+The main march will be held in Madison, Wisconsin, where upcoming state Supreme Court elections could determine the balance of power on the court and the future of abortion rights in the state.

 Abortions are unavailable in Wisconsin due to legal uncertainties faced by abortion clinics.